 “We believe bringing more capital to these communities can make a meaningful difference for the people and businesses in them, helping more families buy their first home or save for college, and more small businesses get started or grow.
 According to the FDIC, banks that are Black-owned or led represent a mere one percent of America’s commercial banking assets.
 This is one factor contributing to 19 percent of Black families having either negative wealth or no assets at all – more than double the rate of White households – according to the U.S. Federal Reserve.
 Black banks have been fighting to better their communities for decades but they’re disadvantaged by their lack of access to capital.”

 Black people need to be represented in and out of the media.
 There needs to be more than our faces in movies.

 We need representation in elections and in office.

 We need representation in community development.

-If you are working towards elevating black voices consider signing up for our survey software, which uses SMS surveys and automated reporting to uncover the sentiments, conditions, and needs of community members.
+If you are working towards elevating black voices consider scheduling time with Team co:census, to learn more about SMS surveys and automated reporting to uncover the sentiments, conditions, and needs of community members.

 Netflix images used in this blog post are from the Strong Black Lead campaign and are owned by Netflix.